 **Discounts will be applied to home consults for those moms who take my prenatal breastfeeding class.
 Please contact me for details.

-I have been working at the Royal Alexandra Hospital as a respiratory therapist since 2000 in the NICU, and attending high risk deliveries since 2003.
+I have been working at the Royal Alexandra Hospital, in Edmonton, AB as a respiratory therapist since 2000 in the NICU, and attending high risk deliveries since 2003.
 I did my clinical training to become a lactation consultant in this NICU.
 My chief mentor being Alice French (an RN of 40 years and lactation consultant of over 20 years).

 I quickly realized how breastfeeding has become a lost art when I gave birth to my 36 week old baby and knew nothing about breastfeeding as it had not been covered in my prenatal classes yet.
 I had been surrounded by breastfeeding and pumping mothers in NICU for over 12 years and had no clue what to do.
 Luck had it that my good friend and coworker/lactation consultant was able to support me.
 She enabled me to realize the dream of getting my baby to the breast.
 I am forever greatful for her help and support.
 What an amazing feeling, to be empowered to feed your baby how you were meant to and create such an intense bond with your baby.